 A. Implementing Standardized Valuation Techniques

-- Use consistent valuation methods across financial reporting periods.
+- Adopt consistent, industry-recognized valuation frameworks across reporting periods.

 B. Leveraging Technology for Valuation